BenGOsborn/Markotplace/README.md

 -   Make sure on a payment webhook, multiple requests cant be inserted (can this even occur with a many to many relationship?)
 -   Look at ways people could break the naming / parsing system
 -   Encrypt the app ID's so noone can use them usinbg the secret key ?
--   Users could possibly repeat the Stripe webhooks and keep adding the same app to their account
+-   Users could possibly repeat the Stripe webhooks and keep adding the same app to their account (could they though and who cares ?)

 ## Immediate